-Capital and port of Kalymnos, the Greek town Pothia lies at the foot of two hills in narrow plain that ends in the huge natiral port.
-The entrance from the sea is particularly striking for white and pastel-colored houses, with two or three floors, which form a striking contrast with the harsh gray stone island.
-Inhabited by about 11,000 people, is a small but very lively and dynamic place, always crowded featuring traffic chaos.
+Capital and port of Kalymnos, the Greek town Pothia lies at the foot of two hills in narrow plain that ends in the huge natural port.
+The entrance from the sea is particularly striking for white and pastel-colored houses, on two or three levels, which form a striking contrast with the harsh gray stone island.
+Inhabited by about 11,000 habitants, it is a small but very lively and dynamic place, always crowded featuring traffic chaos.

 The pier is decorated with statues, such as the famous siren or Poseidon, all works of local artists Michalis Kokkinos and daughter Irini.
 On the waterfront is an interesting church of St. Nikolas that greets us with its majestic silver dome.
 Do not miss the visit to one of the many factories of sea sponges.
 Kalymnos has a great history of sponge divers and trade.

 The streets Venizelou and Maximou are very narrow and traffic here is always very intensive (and very greek).
 It is a good idea to get lost among the narrow streets that show everyday life; but also examples of neo-classical architecture with decorative balconies and pastel colored houses.

 Culture and history in Pothia

 Close to Platia Kyprou is the Archaeological Museum housed in the villa Vouvalis.
 There are antique furnishings collections ranging from the Archaic period to the Hellenistic mostly coming from the necropolis of Damos.
 The most precious item is the Lady of Kalymnos, a bronze statue that returned to the island from the Archaeological Museum of